ylab-hi/OctopusV/docs/SVCF_specifications.md

 ### SVLEN Calculation

-Certainly, I will adjust the specification for the `SVLEN` calculation to accurately reflect the conventions for each SV type:

-### SVLEN Calculation

 The `SVLEN` field reflects the length of the structural variation and is calculated as follows:

 - For `DEL`: `SVLEN` is the positive value calculated by subtracting the `POS` (start position) from the `END`, indicating a deletion from the reference genome.
 The length of the deletion is the number of base pairs lost.